Skip to content

 You also have the option to plead not guilty to the charge of assault occasioning actual bodily harm.
 If this is the case, the prosecution team must prove beyond reasonable doubt that you did commit the offence as per section 59 of the Crimes Act 1900.
 If it can be proven, it is likely that you will be convicted as per the penalties listed above.

-However, at Benjamin Leonardo – The Defenders, our Sydney based assault lawyers have achieved successful results for clients in such situations.
+However, at Essere – The Defenders, our Sydney based assault lawyers have achieved successful results for clients in such situations.
 In order to avoid conviction, our criminal defence lawyers will challenge the allegations set out against you, by arguing the following defences.
 If we are able to successfully do this, the Court may completely dismiss the charges in which you will no longer be penalised.
 It may also result in less serious penalties or be downgraded to a less significant charge which is more favourable than imprisonment.

 For relevant advice in relation to whether you should plead guilty or not guilty, please do not hesitate to contact our Sydney based criminal law firm for a consultation.